Claude Technical Tutor

 Claude watches for noteworthy moments and filters out noise:

-Captured: new concepts, decisions with tradeoffs, debugging breakthroughs, broken assumptions, reusable patterns, gotchas that cost time.
+Captured: new concepts, decisions with tradeoffs, debugging breakthroughs, broken assumptions, opinions formed or changed, reading assignments completed, reusable patterns, gotchas that cost time.

 Filtered: routine tool calls, typo fixes, dead-ends that taught nothing, things obvious from code or commit history.